Academic Planning and Progress

 Many first year students are undecided about a major.
 It is possible to be undecided and make progress toward a degree, but it requires careful planning with the help of an advisor.
 Similarly, a large number of students discover along the way that they would like to change majors.
 UIC offers a wide array of undergraduate degree programs to satisfy most academic interests.
 Students should discuss the options with an advisor before making a final decision.
 Advisors can help students identify degree programs of interest, entrance requirements, and degree requirements that have already been met.

-Lots of students begin college with the goal of graduating in four years.
+Many students begin college with the goal of graduating in four years.
 To graduate in four years, students need to take at least 15 hours per semester.
 Whether or not a course load of 15 or more semester hours is manageable depends on several factors, including the difficulty of particular courses and degree programs, outside commitments like work and family, and individual learning styles.
 Academic advisors can help students set reasonable goals based upon individual circumstances.
 Before making the decision to extend graduation beyond four years, students should also meet with a financial aid counselor to discuss the impact of such a decision on the total cost of education and financial support.

 Students should keep the following tips in mind as they plan for academic success: